vircon32/ComputerSoftware/DevelopmentTools/Data/Readme.txt

 ------------------------------------------------------------

-What's new in version 23.10.27?
+What's new in version 24.02.24?

-  - Fixed error in directives #error and #warning
-  - Added support for extern variables.
-  - Allow a final comma in enumerations
-  - Allow a final comma in initialization lists
+  - Assembler: removed old define statement, and added a full preprocessor supporting several directives.
+  - Assembler: added pointer statement to define a list of label values.
+  - Assembler: added support for true and false as built-in integer constants with value 1 and 0 respectively.
+  - Compiler: globals are now generated with %define instead of define, as the new assembler version expects.
+  - Compiler and assembler: added support to escape characters with hex values in strings (e.g.: "\x41" == "A").
+  - Compiler: Fixed bug with nested includes not looking in the right folder for the file.

 ------------------------------------------------------------